 At the end of standard intake, select "Accept and Schedule Clinic Appointment" or "Set Pending and Schedule Clinic Appointment".
 Each of these options must be enabled by site administrators in the Disposition block.
 If either option is available and one is selected, a list of upcoming clinics events is displayed along with Schedule links after clicking Continue at the end of the intake.
 Clicking one of the Schedule links will display the appointment slots for that clinic event along with Schedule links to fill a slot.

 From a case profile, click the "Schedule Clinic Event" link in the Scheduling group of links.
 This will display a list of upcoming clinics events along with Schedule links.
 Clicking one of the Schedule links will display the appointment slots for that clinic event along with Schedule links to fill a slot.

 This section provides an overview for site administrators of the various pieces used in the module.

 Clinics and Clinic Events have dynamic creation and auxiliary processes that can be managed in Admin > Processes, Forms, and Profiles.
 Clinics and Clinic Events are separate modules, so the appropriate module must be selected on the process management page.
 In addition to the dynamic processes, clinic events have a single, static process, "Assign User to Clinic Event", that does not appear on the process management page.

-When the Clinics module is enabled, a Clinics field is added to user profiles.
+When the Clinics module is enabled, a Clinics field is added to static user profiles (and forms) and is available to be added to dynamic user profiles (and forms).
 This is a multiselect list of active clinics.
 Making clinic selections on user profiles is not required, but eases the process of assigning users to clinic events.